As part of this month’s Question, Louise wanted to know how she can regulate her hormones naturally with Endometriosis.

 Within the video, I share a key focus on the liver for regulating hormones, plus I share two herbs that I have personally found beneficial.
 Please do your own research and try these herbs yourself.
 We are all different and they may not be right for you.

 Within the video, I mention that our key focus should always be on the liver.
-Here are a few articles I have written that will help you understand why we should focus on the liver when it comes to Endometriosis:
+Here is an article I have written that will help you understand why we should focus on the liver when it comes to Endometriosis:

 These are the supplements I recommend for Endometriosis and where you should get them: